-Here are eight facts about the opioid crisis in the U.S. that explain the magnitude of the problem:
+Here are eight facts about the opioid crisis in the U.S. that illustrate the magnitude of the problem:

-- The opioid crisis has disproportionately impacted and claimed the lives of far too many young people.1
+- The opioid crisis has disproportionately impacted and claimed the lives of far too many young people as the average age of overdose is 35-54 years.1

 - Since 1999, there has been a 400% increase in prescriptions for opioids with no overall change in the amount of pain that Americans report.2,3